Two ways to import products data to the Shopify store

 You can leave this field blank.

-Image Alt Text.
-Here, you need to enter the Alt text for an image which is displayed when the image can’t load.
+Here, you need to enter the Alt text for an image that is displayed when the image can’t load.
 You can enter up to 512 characters, but the optimal recommended length is 125 characters.
 You can leave this field blank.

-Gift Card.
-Here, the system places data necessary to determine whether the product is a gift card or not.
+Here, the system places the data necessary to determine whether the product is a gift card or not.
 As you might have already guessed, valid values are TRUE or FALSE.
 You need to create gift cards in admin prior to changing the corresponding fields in a CSV file.
-The field can be blank.
+The area can be blank.

 This field is optional, so if you leave it blank, it will automatically be populated with the product title on import.
 Note that it is optional.

-SEO Description.
 The SEO Description shows in the Meta description field on the product details page and has a 320 letters/numbers limit.
-You can leave this field blank, and in that case it will automatically be populated with the product description you have provided on importing.
+You can leave this field blank, and in that case, it will automatically be populated with the product description you have provided on importing.

-Variant Image.
-In this column you can specify the functioning image URLs of the variant, but it is optional.
+In this column, you can specify the functioning image URLs of the variant, but it is optional.

 The field is optional and if left blank, the default unit is “kg”.